leeduy0403/AESS/README.md

 ![System Architecture](imgs/architecture.png)

 ## 🧠 Dataset
-* We get the data set in this link: https://www.kaggle.com/competitions/asap-aes
+* We get the data set in this link: [Dataset](https://www.kaggle.com/competitions/asap-aes)

 ## 👨‍🏫 Result
 * Our best result is shown in the image below:
 ![Result](imgs/result.png)

+## Video demo
+* You can watch our website via this link: [Video demonstration](https://youtu.be/LhpiTtmS75w)

 ## ✨ Key Features